Irish Belleek Porcelain History And Marks

 This extensive compilation of pottery and porcelain marks will appeal to the ceramic collector and novice alike.
 Marks, initials, and signatures representing manufacturers from over 20 countries will aid anyone interested in tracing the history and origin of ceramics.
 Click below to visit the Old And Sold guide to Pottery And Porcelain Marks.
 Please visit. www.oldandsold.com

 Please Read If You Intend To Purchase Belleek ...

 Belleek porcelain is well collected, and can still be found in Antique Shops.
 Although it is becoming harder to find a real antique piece of Belleek.
-A word to the wise be careful when buying pieces on-line, without the benefit of seeing the actual piece.
+A word to the wise is careful when buying pieces online, without the benefit of seeing the actual piece.
 Unfortunately, Belleek is one of the most popular counterfeited porcelains.
-It is also wise to know your dealers, on or off line.
+It is also wise to know your dealers, on or off the line.

 Can You Pick The Phony Belleek Piece?

 You might be surprised how hard it is to spot a fake.
 Belleek fakes are all over the marketplace.
 Not only in Flea Markets as you might think, but also in the fine Antique Shops.

 Answer At The Bottom - Don't Cheat now